habibcilmd-cardiologist/dr-cil/content/en/services/renal-artery-stenosis/index.md

       answer: "Yes, usually balloon angioplasty alone is sufficient, stent is not needed."
 ---

 Renal artery stenosis is narrowing of the artery that supplies the kidney.
 It can lead to hypertension and kidney failure.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating renal artery stenosis.

 ## What is Renal Artery Stenosis?